Buckingham Palace, the London residence of Her Majesty The Queen, is one of the few working royal palaces remaining in the world today.

-Each year the Palace's summer opening features an exclusive special exhibition and this summer Royal Gifts will be on display as well as the priceless works of art and exquisite furniture from the Royal Collection that adorn the State Rooms.
+Each year the Palace's summer opening features an exclusive special exhibition as well as the priceless works of art and exquisite furniture from the Royal Collection that adorn the State Rooms.

 Planning to visit the State Rooms and watch the Changing of the Guard on the same day?